Welcome to the MIT forum on College Confidential!

 Although MIT has excellent programs in many humanities and social science disciplines, prospective students in these fields should be aware that MIT's General Institute Requirements (GIRs) require all students to take two semesters of physics, two semesters of calculus, one semester of chemistry, one semester of biology, one lab course, and two science/technology electives in order to graduate.

-For more information, see the GIRs on the admissions wiki here
+For more information, see the GIRs on the admissions webpage here

 Probably not.
 MIT's admissions process is holistic, meaning that all factors relevant to your application are considered when deciding whether or not to admit you.